-- (a) were earned with a grade of no less than B-, - (b) are approved by the student's adviser and the chair of the student's major department, - (c) are in accord with the specific degree program of the student as specified by the unit's Graduate Program Policy Statement, - (d) are not older than five years, and - (e) were completed at an accredited college or university
+- (a) were earned with a grade of no less than B-, - (b) are approved by the student's adviser and the chair of the student's major department, - (c) are in accord with the specific degree program of the student as specified by the unit's Graduate Program Policy Statement, - (d) are not older than five years, and - (e) were completed at an accredited college or university.

 The credits, but not the grades or quality points, are transferable to University of Delaware graduate records.
 Graduate courses counted toward a degree received elsewhere may not be used.
-Master of Fine Arts students may transfer up to 18 hours of graduate credit from other accredited colleges, universities and professional schools, provided such credit did not apply toward a prior degree.
 Credits earned at another institution while the student was classified as a continuing education student at that institution are not eligible to be transferred to one's graduate degree at the University of Delaware.
 Credits from institutions outside of the United States are generally not transferable to the University of Delaware.

-TRANSFER OF CREDIT FROM THE UNDERGRADUATE DIVISION AT THE UNIVERSITY OF DELAWARE.
+TRANSFER OF CREDIT FROM THE UNDERGRADU-ATE DIVISION AT THE UNIVERSITY OF DELAWARE.
 Students who wish to transfer credits from their undergraduate record to their graduate record may transfer a limited number by arranging with the department to have these courses approved by their instructors before the courses are taken.
 These courses must be at the 600 level, and the student must perform at the graduate level.
 They must be in excess of the total required for the baccalaureate degree, must have grades of no less than B-, and must not be older than five years.
 The credits, grades, and quality points will transfer.